What is music publishing?

 an illustration related to music publishing

-When it comes to making money from your work, music publishing is an important topic.
+When it comes to earning royalties, music publishing is an essential topic for independent artists to understand.

 Note: This article is for informational purposes only and is not to be taken as legal advice.